JB1984/TheBlock/README.md

 # TheBlock
 TheBlock is an attempt to create a decentralized twitter like social media platform, written in Python using Flask.
 TheBlock is a work in progress.
 Many features to still add.

+<b> Most recent update in branch Version 0.8 on 9/16/2018</b> Added automatic port forwarding using UPnP library.
+Right now set to port 5001

-<b>Most recent update 0.7 done on 9/14/2018</b> Changed flash host to "0.0.0.0" to allow for outside connections.
+<i>Merged</i> <b>Most recent update 0.7 done on 9/14/2018</b> Changed flash host to "0.0.0.0" to allow for outside connections.

 <i>Merged</i> <b>update 0.6 done on 9/1/2018</b> changed a lot of code related to the look of posts and how images show in each post.